 Followed by some frozen corn kernels...

-…spices like cumin and chili powder, salt, oregano, and a bay leaf.
-You’ll also chop up an onion and a few cloves of garlic and add them into the mix.
-You’ll then pour a few cups of chicken broth over everything and give it a stir.
+...spices like cumin and chili powder, salt, oregano, and a bay leaf.
+You'll also chop up an onion and a few cloves of garlic and add them into the mix.
+You'll then pour a few cups of chicken broth over everything and stir it.

 As a general rule, I never like to add frozen meat to my slow-cooker since it takes so long for it to come up to temperature.
 But, I break that rule whenever I make this soup.
 Such a rebel, I know.
-But my reasoning is that the chicken breasts are individual and the soup itself is brothy so they defrost really quickly and it saves me a step.
-Add 2 boneless skinless chicken breasts into the slow-cooker.
+But I reason that the chicken breasts are individual, and the soup itself is brothy so they defrost really quickly and it saves me a step.
+Add two boneless skinless chicken breasts into the slow-cooker.

 Let it rip and roll and do it's thing on HIGH for 3-4 hours or on LOW for 6-8.
 It's ready when the chicken shreds easily.
 Remove that easily shred-able chicken from the soup and shred it up.
 Meanwhile, stir a big handful of chopped fresh cilantro and the juice of 2 limes into the soup.

-Return the chicken to it’s home and serve hot over corn chips and cheese for maximum effect.
+Return the chicken to it's home and serve hot with corn chips and cheese for maximum effect.
 The melted cheese paired with the still-slightly-crisp tortilla chips is heaven.